criticalstrike302/criticalstrike302.github.io/_posts/2024-09-21-Michael-Berry.md

 ---
 title: "Michael Berry"
 excerpt: "Today will hear from a current inmate named Michael Berry.
-Here is his story:
+Here is his story:"
 layout: single
 ---
 Welcome to today's edition of Dr.'s note.
 Today will hear from a current inmate named Michael Berry.
 Here is his story: